Copy Control: Circumvention

 Copy Control also does not prevent copying a disc by recording it as analog audio through a computer's sound card, which only causes a slight degradation in audio quality.
 More substantial is the loss in recording speed.
 This weakness, inherent in all digital copy prevention systems, is known as the "analog hole".
-As an alternative that does not rely on the "analog hole", it may be possible to copy the content using a digital link while playing it through a sound card that has a digital audio intput.
+As an alternative that does not rely on the "analog hole", it may be possible to copy the content using a digital link while playing it through a sound card that has a digital audio output.

 Usually a CD-R/RW drive will play the disc but with occasional stops (about every 10 seconds) and DVD-R/RW drives will be able to read the data without problems and can be ripped straight to the PC.
 CD-ROM or DVD-ROM drives in a computer will usually refuse to play the data except in the provided player.

 Systems other than Windows can just as easily play Copy Control discs, as many players on Windows are proprietary and respect the copy-restrictions.
 Similarly, the auto-launchers are only written for Windows and will only ambush Windows users (this can be mitigated by disabling autorun).
 There is little that can be done to stop a user who is not running Windows or who is using non-Microsoft CD ripping software from ripping a Copy Control disc.

 In Linux, Copy Control discs are easily accessed through cdparanoia or any other software that uses it, such as the KDE "audiocd:/" service.